solblack/gueno-challenge/README.md

 To install and run the Interface/front-end app project, you need to enter the folder "front-end-app" and then follow the instructions inside the README file included in that folder (I will also leave the instrucctions on this README file as well).

+IMPORTANT: The Angular CLI requires a minimum Node.js version of either v10.13 or v12.0.

 # api-node

 API for Gueno Challenge made using Express framework